Leek and Rudyard Railway

-The railway has three bogie ballast wagons.
-Each is capable of carrying about 2 tons of ballast so a train of all three loaded is a heavy one.
-Two wagons each have 2 removable bodies.
-This allows for easier shovelling from the wagon when being unloaded.
+The railway has five bogie ballast wagons.
+Three are capable of carrying about 2 tons of ballast so a train of all three loaded is a heavy one.
+Two wagons each have 2 removable bodies which allows for easier shovelling from the wagon when being unloaded.
 The third wagon was built by Dougie Blackhurst from Sheen and has carried many hundreds of tons of ballast on its original railway and at Rudyard.
+Two additional wagons were purchased in 2017 from Joe Nemeth Engineering.